cilium/pwru/README.md

     -- --filter-dst-ip=1.1.1.1 --output-tuple
 ```

-Note: You may need to create a volume for `/sys/kernel/debug/tracing` and mount it for the`pwru` pod.
-Similar to docker, if `/sys/kernel/debug/tracing` path doesn't exist in the container, mount entire `/sys/kernel/debug` to the container.
+Note: You may need to create a volume for `/sys/kernel/debug/` and mount it for the`pwru` pod.

 ### Running on Vagrant